 If you are associated with another person, we will take this association into account in all future applications either or both of you make.
 The association will continue until one of you applies to the credit reference agencies and is successful in filing a ‘disassociation’, which allows your information to be unlinked.

-You can ask for copies of the appropriate protection we have in place by contacting us as set out in the ‘Contact’ section.
+You can ask for details of the appropriate protection we have in place by contacting us as set out in the ‘Contact’ section.

 If you close your account, if we refuse your application for an account or product, or you decide not to go ahead with your application for an account or product, we’ll still keep your information.
 We may also continue to collect information from credit reference agencies to use after your account is closed.
 We’ll do this for as long as we’re allowed to for legitimate business purposes, to help prevent fraud and other financial crime, and for other legal and regulatory reasons.